murer/mycontainer/README.md

 ## TCP Tunnels

 Mycontainer can start multiple tcp tunnels.
-You can do this via `java -cp` or `mvn` (pom.xml is not required)
+You can do this using `java -cp` or `mvn` (pom.xml is not required)

     $ java -cp mycontainer-util.jar com.googlecode.mycontainer.util.tunnel.Tunnels Redirect 0.0.0.0:6667:chat.freenode.net:6667 5080:google.com:80